Product Adoption is a compelling and important topic. It affects every single business.

 - Introduction.
 In the initial stage, pricing is critical.
 We need to address the key question that drives Pricing Strategy: do we want to penetrate or to skim the market?
 Penetrating the market implies stronger consumer adoption, but at the trade off of higher margins and possibly profits.

 - Maturity.
-Depending on the competitive dynamics in the industry, companies will elect to employ one of three strategies: Maintain, Defend, or Innovate.
+Depending on the competitive dynamics in the industry, companies will elect to employ 1 of 3 strategies: Maintain, Defend, or Innovate.

-By knowing what phase of the lifecycle we are in, we have identified the general corporate strategy.
+By knowing what phase of the lifecycle we are in, we have identified the general Corporate Strategy.
 We can now also identify the prevailing customer group, as defined by the Consumer Adoption Curve.
-There are five distinct customer groups, each characterized by a set of beliefs, motivations, and behaviors:
+There are 5 distinct customer groups, each characterized by a set of beliefs, motivations, and behaviors:

 - Early Majority.
 Individuals in this category adopt our product after a varying degree of time.
 This time of adoption is significantly longer than the Innovators and Early Adopters.
 Early Majority tend to be slower in the adoption process, have above average social status, have contact with Early Adopters, and seldom hold positions of opinion leadership or influence.